Activists call for EU ban on fossil fuel advertising

 The action comes less than a month before the start of the United Nations climate summit, COP26, in Glasgow.
 The 12-day summit aims to secure more ambitious commitments to limit global warming to well below 2 degrees Celsius, with a goal of keeping it to 1.5 degrees Celsius compared to pre-industrial levels.

-Activists used floating cubes emblazoned with fossil fuel-linked advertisements to block the entrance, along with the protest ship Beluga, with the words “Ban Fossil Fuel Advertising” strung between its two masts.
+Activists used floating cubes emblazoned with fossil fuel-linked advertisements to block the entrance, along with the protest ship Beluga II, with the words “Ban Fossil Fuel Advertising” strung between its two masts.
 Activists also climbed a 15-meter (yard) oil tank and attached advertisement posters next to Shell's logo.

 “I grew up reading signs about how cigarettes kill you, but never saw similar warnings in petrol stations or fuel tanks.
 It’s frightening that my favorite sports and museums are sponsored by airlines and car companies," Chaja Merk, an activist on board the Greenpeace ship, said in a statement released by the group.
 “Fossil fuel adverts belong in a museum — not sponsoring them.”